mathjax/MathJax-docs/options/output/index.rst

    This gives a minimum scale factor for the scaling used by MathJax to match the equation to the surrounding text.
 This will prevent MathJax from making the mathematics too small.

-.. _output-matchFontHeight:
-.. describe:: matchFontHeight: true

-   This setting controls whether MathJax will scale the mathematics so that the ex-height of the math fonts matches the ex-height of the surrounding fonts.
-This makes the math match the surroundings better, but if the surrounding font doesn't have its ex-height set properly (and not all fonts do), it can cause the math to *not* match the surrounding text.
-While this will make the lower-case letters match the surrounding fonts, the upper case letters may not match (that would require the font height and ex-height to have the same ratio in the surrounding text as in the math fonts, which is unlikely).

-   Note that, although this option is available on all the output renderers, it has no effect on SVG output, since that is scaled to match the surrounding height automatically.

 .. _output-mtextInheritFont:
 .. describe:: mtextInheritFont: false